awsdocs/amazon-cloudwatch-user-guide/doc_source/cloudwatch-and-interface-VPC.md

-# Using CloudWatch and CloudWatch Synthetics with Interface VPC Endpoints<a name="cloudwatch-and-interface-VPC"></a>
+# Using CloudWatch and CloudWatch Synthetics with interface VPC endpoints<a name="cloudwatch-and-interface-VPC"></a>

 If you use Amazon Virtual Private Cloud \(Amazon VPC\) to host your AWS resources, you can establish a private connection between your VPC, CloudWatch, and CloudWatch Synthetics\.
 You can use these connections to enable CloudWatch and CloudWatch Synthetics to communicate with your resources on your VPC without going through the public internet\.